VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch02/ch02_lab_solutions.md

 *Vlad Prytula*

+!!! info "Scope: Coding Labs Only"
+    This document contains solutions for the **coding labs** (Lab 2.1, Lab 2.2, and extended labs) from `exercises_labs.md`.
+Solutions for the **theoretical exercises** (Exercises 2.1–2.7) in §2.10 of the main chapter are not included here—those require pen-and-paper proofs using the measure-theoretic foundations developed in the chapter.

 These solutions demonstrate the seamless integration of measure-theoretic foundations and executable code.
 Every solution weaves theory ([DEF-2.2.2], [THM-2.3.1], [EQ-2.1]) with runnable implementations, following the Foundation Mode principle: **rigorous proofs build intuition, code verifies theory**.

 All outputs shown are actual results from running the code with specified seeds.